From the author:

-Another response to sprinklers in the SZ sums it up: “The late comer, the miser, the today-here-tomorrow-Dortler - everyone will see themselves mirrored at some point on the lower levels.
-And especially from employees who believe that this will make it easier to get to the upper levels.
-Incidentally, this is called corporate culture ”
+Another response to sprinklers in the SZ sums it up: “The late comer, the tight-fisted, the today-here-tomorrow-Dortmunder - all will at some point be found on the lower levelsspiegelt see.
+And primarily by employees who believe that this makes it easier to make it to the upper levels.
+By the way, this is called corporate culture ”

 A bad boss beats down!

 Marriage leaders with sprinklers, therefore, for the well-being of the company gladly throw over all forms of dealing, any respect and ethics, they should clear the consequences.

 Consider it: As a leader, you stand on a stage every day.
 By acting as a role model, you will be perceived to have a significant impact on how your employees behave!

 Thesis 2: Managers are committed to the good of the company - so it is important to be a role model!

 As a rule, executives in the economy have to be measured by figures: growth and development are essential factors in the competition for markets, in order to secure the future of a company in the long term.